ploomber/doc/examples/docker/shiny/README.md

 ## Deploy application

 Create a zip file using `Dockerfile`, `app-core.py` and `requirements.txt` and deploy this file to Ploomber cloud.
+Refer to the [Shiny deployment documentation](https://docs.cloud.ploomber.io/en/latest/apps/shiny.html) for more details.
 Once the `VIEW APPLICATION` button is enabled, you can start the training script and monitor the training.

 ## Train models